DLR-AMR/t8code_JOSS/paper.md

 these SFC techniques are extended by `t8code` in a modular fashion, such that arbitrary element shapes are supported.
 We achieve this modularity through a novel decoupling approach that separates high-level (mesh global) algorithms from low-level (element local) implementations.
-All high-level algorithms can then be applied to different implementations of element shapes and refinement patterns.
+All high-level algorithms can be applied to different implementations of element shapes and refinement patterns.
 A mix of different element shapes in the same mesh is also supported.